 Tilly loves a bright and cheerful window with filtered light.
 In the winter misting can help it with the humidity it craves.
 Watch carefully during the colder months for signs of stress such as curling or leaves that have flattened or turned brown.
 To fertilize, use a water-soluble fertilizer developed for Bromeliads which will have nitrogen that they can easily absorb.

 At Belle Fiori, we love the look of air plants in terrariums paired with river rocks and reindeer moss.
 These charming little southwestern-style landscapes add interest to a nook or cranny and are so easy to maintain.
+We also love to see them hanging from the ceiling in a unique glass terrarium!
 We offer many different varieties of air plants and misters and can customize a terrarium or decorative bowl for you!
-Stop in and meet Tilly!